-- 1. Go to the OpenCV dowload page on SourceForge and download the latest available version.
-Currently it is OpenCV-2.4.2-android-sdk.zip - 2.
+- 1. Go to the http://sourceforge.net/projects/opencvlibrary/files/opencv-android/ and download the latest available version.
+Currently it is OpenCV-2.4.0-android-bin.tar.bz2 - 2.
 Create new folder for Android+OpenCV development.
-For this tutorial I have unpacked OpenCV to the C:\Work\android-opencv\ directory.

 Note: Better to use a path without spaces in it.
 Otherwise you will probably have problems with ndk-build.